Ada-C10/greenbox/README.md

 *   movie:  The movie being rented
 *   customer:  The name of the customer making the rental

-A `Rental` will have the follwing methods:
+A `Rental` will have the following methods:

 *   `cost`:  This method will return the cost of the rental.
 A movie rental will cost $3.0 per night.
 The customer is **not** charged for the day the movie is checked in.
 So a movie checked out on August 8th and checked in August 10th would cost $3.00 * 2 days = $6.00